Microsoft Teams

 enabled: true

-Make sure the Causelybot is accessible from your Causely deployment and properly configured to post to your Teams workspace and channel.
-Ensure the Teams channel webhook is set up to accept incoming messages and that the Causelybot has access permissions.
+Make sure the Causelybot is accessible from your Causely deployment and properly configured to post to your Microsoft Teams workspace and channel.
+Ensure the Microsoft Teams channel webhook is set up to accept incoming messages and that the Causelybot has access permissions.

 To install the Causely agent with the Microsoft Teams integration enabled, run: